Thought suppression: Improved methodology, 1990s

 To better elucidate the findings of thought suppression, several studies have changed the target thought.
 Roemer and Borkovec found that participants who suppressed anxious or depressing thoughts showed a significant rebound effect.
 Furthermore, Wenzlaff, Wegner, & Roper demonstrated that anxious or depressed subjects were less likely to suppress negative, unwanted thoughts.
 Despite Rassin, Merkelbach and Muris reporting that this finding is moderately robust in the literature, some studies were unable to replicate results.
 However, this may be explained by a consideration of individual differences.

-Recent research found that for individuals with low anxiety and high desirability traits (repressors), suppressed anxious autobiographical events initially intruded fewer times than in other groups (low, high, and high defensive anxious groups), but intruded more often after one week.
+Recent research found that for individuals with low anxiety and high desirability traits (repressors), suppressed anxious autobiographical events initially intruded fewer times than in other groups (low, high, and high defensive anxious groups).
+However, after seven days it was found that repressors experienced more intrusive thoughts regarding those anxious autobiographical events than the other groups, thus demonstrating that repression works for the short run, but is not sustainable.
 This difference in coping style may account for the disparities within the literature.
 That said, the problem remains that the cause of the paradoxical effect may be in the thought tapping measures used (e.g. bell ringing).
 Evidence from Brown (1990) that showed participants were very sensitive to frequency information prompted Clarke, Ball and Pape to obtain participants' aposterio estimates of the number of intrusive target thoughts and found the same pattern of paradoxical results.
 However, even though such a method appears to overcome the problem, it and all the other methodologies use self-report as the primary form of data-collection.
 This may be problematic because of response distortion or inaccuracy in self-reporting.